Gartner-Lab/deMULTIplex2/README.md

 library(deMULTIplex2) # load deMULTIplex2 into session
 ```

+It is **recommended** (not required) to install ggrastr using `install.packages("ggrastr")`, because summary and diagnostic plots may have a lot of points (cells). deMULTIplex2 will use ggrastr to plot if it is correctly installed.

 ## Starting with tag count matrix
 **`demultiplexTags()`** is the core function of deMULTIplex2.
 User must provide a tag count matrix where rows are individual cells and columns represent unique sample tags.
 You can load an example tag matrix from Stoeckius et al. (2018) by calling `data(stoeckius_pbmc);tag_mtx <- stoeckius_pbmc`.